 of honor.
 My daughter's relationship with her husband will change, but

-not in the way she thinks.
 I wish she could understand how much more you can love a man

 who is careful to powder the baby or who never hesitates to play